hjagodzinski/C-Mock/README.md

 to get compilations flags and linker options, respectively.

-Let's say you built a code under test into libfoo.so and put a test code in bar.cc.
+Let's say you built a code under test into *libfoo.so* and put a test code in *bar.cc*.
 To build your test you would run:

     g++ `cmock-config --cflags` -c bar.cc -o bar.o g++ `cmock-config --libs` -pthread -lfoo -lgmock -lgtest bar.o -o bar # Google Test requires -pthread